From the Luberon to the Gorges du Verdon

 a mind-blowing panorama

-On this day trip on the heights of Montagne de Lure, you mainly walk through areas of open space offering panoramic far-reaching views.
-But you would have first hiked through beech woods scattered with firs, which provides quite a different ambiance.
 Starting from the small ski resort located at 1,550m (5,085ft), you reach your highest point at Pointe du Fau (1,700m) via barren pastureland.
 Yet, the goal of the walk is Sommet de l’Homme (1,640m), situated one mile further northwest.
-The panorama from this peak is breathtaking : northward, the Alps, particularly Barre des Ecrins (4,102m) and Pic de Bure ; westward, Mont Ventoux ; southward, Plateau de Vaucluse, Grand Luberon and Mont Sainte Victoire ; eastward, Signal de Lure and Tête de l’Estrop.
-You can see most of the part of the south of France located east of the Rhône river !
+The panorama from this peak is breathtaking: northward, the Alps, with Barre des Ecrins (4,102m) and Pic de Bure; westward, Mont Ventoux; southward, Monts de Vaucluse, Grand Luberon and Mont Sainte Victoire; eastward, Lure peak and Tête de l’Estrop.
+You can see most of the part of South of France which is located east of the Rhône river !

 Walking time : 4 hours